Manvaril/vehcontrol/README.md

 LeaveRunning [true/false] - Allow the engine to keep running on exit of the vehicle with a long F keypress

-## Exporting
+## Exporting and Events

-To open the menu from another resource use this line
+The following ways can be used to open the menu from another resource depending on how the resource is coded

+Open menu from another resource with exports
 >```exports.vehcontrol:openExternal()```

+Open menu from another resource with events

+>```TriggerEvent("vehcontrol:openExternal")```

 ## TODO